Stripe Webhooks: Complete Guide with Event Examples

 Payment Events

-Payment-related webhooks notify you about charge and payment intent lifecycle changes.
-These events are critical for fulfilling orders and handling payment failures.
+Payment webhooks tell you about charge and payment intent lifecycle changes.
+These events matter most for filling orders and handling payment failures.

 Successful Payment Events